 AT Balliol College there will be offered next month a science scholarship, on the foundation of Miss Brakenbury, open to all candidates without limitation of age, who shall not have exceeded eight terms from matriculation.
-The scholarship is of the annual value of 80%, and is tenable for four years during residence.
-Papers will be set in the following subjects:-(1) Mechanical Philosophy and Physics, (2) Chemistry, (3) Physiology.
+The scholarship is of the annual value of Sol., and is tenable for four years during residence.
+Papers will be set in the following subjects :-(1) Mechanical Philosophy and Physics, (2) Chemistry, (3) Physiology.
 Candidates will not be expected to offer themselves in more than two of these.
 There will be a practical examination in one or more of the above subjects if the examiners think it expedient.
 Intending candidates should communicate with the Master of Balliol before November 12.
-There will also be offered two exhibitions worth 40/. a year, the examination for which will comprise the elements of Physics, Chemistry, or Physiology, as well as Classics and Mathematics.
+There will also be offered two exhibitions worth 40/, a year, the examination for which will comprise the elements of Physics, Chemistry, or Physiology, as well as Classics and Mathematics.

-CAMBRIDGE. - Dr. Michael Foster will lecture on elementary physiology; Mr. Langley will lecture to the advanced class on general physiology twice a week; Mr. Lea takes physiological chemistry; and Dr. Gaskell the physiology of the circulation.

-Mr. Venn will lecture during the next two terms on scientific for Prof. Challis, owing to his infirm health.
+CAMBRIDGE .- Dr. Michael Foster will lecture on elementary physiology; Mr. Langley will lecture to the advanced class on general physiology twice a week; Mr. Lea takes physiological chemistry; and Dr. Gaskell the physiology of the circulation.
+Mr. VENN will lecture during the next two terms on scientific method.